Frühjahrs Dreijährigen-Preis

-The Frühjahrs Dreijährigen-Preis is a Group 3 flat horse race in Germany open to three-year-old thoroughbreds.
-It is run over a distance of 2,000 metres (about 1¼ miles) at Frankfurt in late April or early May.
+The Japan Racing Association Derby-Trial is a Group 3 flat horse race in Germany open to three-year-old thoroughbreds.
+It is run over a distance of 2,000 metres (about 1¼ miles) at Baden-Baden in late May or early June.

 History

 The event was established in 1965, and it was originally called the Adolf Schindling-Rennen.
 It was named in memory of Adolf Schindling (1887–1963), a Frankfurt-born businessman who owned the successful stud farm Gestüt Asta.

 The race was given Group 3 status in 1982.
 For a period it was sponsored by Steigenberger Hotels and run as the Preis der Steigenberger Hotels.
 It was later backed by BMW and titled the BMW Händler-Trophy.

 The banking company Bankhaus Metzler took over the sponsorship in 2000.
 Since 2016 it was moved to Baden-Baden to be run at its spring festival and renamed the Ittlingen Derby Trial.